quicwg/qlog/draft-ietf-quic-qlog-h3-events.md

 ## H3Datagram

-The generic `$H3Datagram` is defined here as a CDDL extension point (a "socket" or "plug").
+The generic `$H3Datagram` is defined here as a CDDL extension point (a "type socket" or "type plug").
 It can be extended to support additional HTTP/3 datagram types.
 This document intentionally does not define any specific HTTP/3 Datagram types.

 ~~~ cddl
 ; The H3Datagram is any key-value map (e.g., JSON object)